 Some Thoughts On The Point Of Small Talk

-A lot of people aren't crazy about making small talk.
-It's not only something that less social people deal with.
-Plenty of socially average or above average people aren't totally fond of it either.
-It gets a bad rap in a lot of conversational advice as well.
-People are encouraged to avoid small talk as much as possible and get to more meaty, interesting topics.
+Small talk a bad rap in a lot of conversation advice as well.
+People are encouraged to avoid it as much as possible and get to more meaty, interesting topics.
 It's one of those things that will never totally go away though, and weirdly, if you come to peace with just that fact and play along, it can all become easier.

 Routine questions are a standard way to get a conversation going